Cathelicidin antimicrobial peptide: Clinical significance

 LL-37 is thought to play a role in psoriasis pathogenesis (along with other anti-microbial peptides).
 In psoriasis, damaged keratinocytes release LL-37 which forms complexes with self-genetic material (DNA or RNA) from other cells.
 These complexes stimulate dendritic cells (a type of antigen presenting cell) which then release interferon α and β which contributes to differentiation of T-cells and continued inflammation.
 LL-37 has also been found to be a common auto-antigen in psoriasis; T-cells specific to LL-37 were found in the blood and skin in two thirds of patients with moderate to severe psoriasis.

 LL-37 binds to the peptide Ab, which is associated with Alzheimer's disease.
 An imbalance between LL-37 and Ab may be a factor affecting AD-associated fibrils and plaques.
-Chronic, oral P. gingivalis and herpesvirus (HSV-1) infections may contribute to the progression of Alzheimer's dementia.
+Chronic, oral Porphyromonas gingivalis, and herpesvirus (HSV-1) infections may contribute to the progression of Alzheimer's dementia.

 Applications

 Research into the AMP family—particularly in regards to their mechanism of action—has been ongoing for nearly 20 years.
 Despite sustained interest, treatments derived or utilizing AMPs have not been widely adopted for clinical use for several reasons.
 One, drug candidates from AMPs have a narrow window of bioavailability, because peptides are quickly broken down by proteases.
 Two, peptide drugs are more expensive than small molecule drugs to produce, which is problematic since peptide drugs must be given in large doses to counter rapid enzymatic breakdown.
 These qualities also limit routes of administration, typically to injection, infusion, or slow release therapy.
+Research into new and improved variations derived from cathelicidin continues.